Susanta2006/Weather/README.md

+# Weather:
+This is a weather detection tool, that can find weather of any location.
+# *Desclaimer:*
-*Desclaimer:* Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.
+Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.

 *The original version is here.*

-*Working:*
+# *Working:*

 First of all download all the requirements into your machine by typing : pip install -r requirement.txt, on your terminal, this will downloads all the modules required.